alexa-samples/skill-sample-nodejs-city-guide/README.md

     Now it is time to add the Utterances.
 Copy/paste the sample utterances from [GitHub](https://github.com/alexa/skill-sample-nodejs-city-guide/blob/master/speechAssets/SampleUtterances.txt).
 An example of utterances is listed below.

     ```
+        getOverview more information about seattle
+        getOverview what's it like in seattle
-    getOverview tell me about Seattle
+        getOverview tell me some facts about seattle
+        getOverview facts about seattle
+        getOverview overview of seattle
+        getOverview seattle facts
+        getOverview seattle overview

+        getTopFiveIntent tell me the top five things
-    getTopFiveIntent tell me top five things to do
+        getTopFiveIntent top five things to do
+        getTopFiveIntent give me the top five
+        getTopFiveIntent the top five
+        getTopFiveIntent top five
-    getTopFiveIntent what are the top five things to do
+        getTopFiveIntent the top five things to do
-    getTopFiveIntent what I should see

-    getAttractionIntent tell me what to do
+        getAttractionIntent tell me a good attraction
+        getAttractionIntent where should I go
-    getAttractionIntent give me an attraction
+        getAttractionIntent an attraction

-    getMoreInfoIntent tell me more about {attraction}
-    getMoreInfoIntent open attraction {attraction}
+        getAttractionIntent attractions

         getMoreInfoIntent open number {attraction}
+        getMoreInfoIntent number {attraction}
+        getMoreInfoIntent {attraction}

-    getNewsIntent get me the news
+        getNewsIntent tell me the local news
+        getNewsIntent what is the latest news
+        getNewsIntent the local news
+        getNewsIntent the latest news
-    getNewsIntent tell me the news
+        getNewsIntent the news
+        getNewsIntent news
+        getNewsIntent local news
     ```

     As you can see in the example above, we are using our custom intents with phrases that our users might use to interact with our skill.
 Each example is a different way that a user might ask for that intent.  getMoreInfoIntent expects an AMAZON.NUMBER slot, so we have specified this in our utterances with {attraction}.  ([More information on slots can be found here.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference#slot-types))

 9. Select **Save**.
 You should see the interaction model being built (this might take a minute or two).
 If you select Next, your changes will be saved and you will go directly to the Configuration screen.
-After selecting Save, it should now look like this:
+After selecting Save, it should now look similar to this:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/city-guide/interaction-model._TTH_.png)